The Fishermen at sea.

 In 1796 he exhibited the first of many oil paintings (Fishermen at Sea) along with ten drawings.
 It was a moonlight scene in the traditional style of Horace Vernet, Philip James de Loutherbourg and Joseph Wright.

 In 1799 at the youngest Permitted age of twenty-four Turner was elected an associate of the Royal Academy.
 He studies the work of Claude Lorraine which has an influence on his early style.
-At the same time, his mother became increasingly ill and is diagnosed with schizophrenia and becomes institutionalized for the rest of her life.
+At the same time, his mother became increasingly ill and is diagnosed with schizophrenia and subsequently becomes institutionalized for the rest of her life.

 In 1800 Turner publishes some poetry which he had intended to use as an accompaniment to his exhibits at the Royal Academy

-Turner becomes a Father.
+William Turner becomes a Father.

 In 1801 he tours Scotland and becomes a father after the birth of the first of two Daughters, Eveline which he fathers with Sarah Danby.